ankane/jetpack/README.md

 jetpack::install()
 ```

-Whenever a teammate adds a new package, others just need to run this command to keep packages in sync.
-New members who join should run this to get set up.
+This ensures all the right versions are installed.
+As dependencies change, collaborators can run this command to stay in sync.

 ### Add